romayalon/noobaa-core/docs/design/NonContainerizedNSFSDesign.md

-# NSFS Non Containerized
+# NooBaa-S3 Non Containerized

-Running noobaa-core non containerized is useful for development, testing, or deploying in Linux without depending on Kubernetes, NSFS FS is different from the simple standalone in such a way that it doesn't depend on the Noobaa postgres db.
+Running noobaa-core non containerized is useful for development, testing, or deploying in Linux without depending on Kubernetes, NooBaa-S3 NC is different from the simple standalone in such a way that it doesn't depend on the Noobaa postgres db.
 All the Global configurations, Accounts, and Bucket related schemas are saved in FS.
 And it gives a more lightweight flavor to the Noobaa standalone version.
 Permissions are handled by uid and gid, or by providing a distinguished name (LDAP/AD) that will be resolved to uid/gid by the operating system.

-Users can switch between Noobaa standalone and NSFS FS standalone by adding/removing the argument `config_dir`.
+Users can switch between Noobaa standalone and NooBaa-S3 FS standalone by adding/removing the argument `config_dir`.

 ```
-node src/cmd/nsfs ../standalon/nsfs_root --config_dir ../standalon/fs_config
+node src/cmd/noobaa-s3 ../standalon/nsfs_root --config_dir ../standalon/fs_config

 ```